quynhlab/ansible-mac-setup/README.md

 ## How to install

-There's a simple shell script in `bin/bootstrap` which will perform the initial steps of automating.
+I created a simple shell script in `binaries/bootstrap.sh` which will perform the initial steps of automating.

 ## What am I installing